 Flexible solar panels are more affordable than traditional roof-mounted solar panels.

 For example, you can purchase a 100-watt (W) flexible solar panel for around £109 in the UK.
-For comparison, a 3-kilowatt (kW) traditional system would set you back between £5,400 and £6,000.
-To achieve the same power output (multiplying the 100W of flexible panels by 30 to reach 3,000W or 3kW you would get from a traditional panel), you’d need to spend £3,270 on flexible panels – around 40 per cent less than the price of a roof-mounted solar array.
+For comparison, a 3-kilowatt (kW) traditional system (including installation) would set you back between around £6,200, according to our solar calculator.
+To achieve the same power output (multiplying the 100W of flexible panels by 30 to reach 3,000W or 3kW you would get from a traditional panel), you’d need to spend £3,270 on flexible panels – around 48 per cent less than the price of a roof-mounted solar array.

 To learn more about how much you can expect to pay to go solar in the UK, explore our guide to solar panel costs in the UK.
 We’ve also looked into cheap solar panels, including whether they’re worth it or if you’re better off spending more.